capstone-1242/clean-up-green-a/README.md

 - **Key Difference**: Liquid renders sections immediately in templates, while JSON defines layout order for Shopify’s Online Store 2.0.

 ---
+## License
+This Shopify theme is developed for Cleanup Green and is subject to Shopify’s [Theme License Agreement](https://www.shopify.com/legal/terms).

+- Any modifications to Shopify's base themes (like Dawn) must comply with Shopify’s licensing rules.
+- The theme is intended for use within the Cleanup Green Shopify store and **should not be resold or distributed** without permission.

+For more details, review Shopify’s official license terms: [https://www.shopify.com/legal/terms](https://www.shopify.com/legal/terms).

+---
 ### **Happy Coding! 🎉**